iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Duality/Fenchel Identity, Inequality.md

 > 1. $f(x) + f^\star(y) = \langle x, y\rangle$,
 > 2. $y \in \partial f(x)$,
 > 3. $x\in \partial f^\star(y)$ IF, $f$ is also l.s.c.

->
+The first item shows that equality can be achieved, and the second and third conditions gives what to expect for $x,y$ when equality is achieved.
-> The first item shows that equality can be achieved, and the second and third conditions gives what to expect for $x,y$ when equality is achieved.
+The proof at the end of this file.

 #### **Theorem 2 | Subgradient via dual**